jonlinca/ACLandR/README.md

 ## Background
 So you know how to use ACL and even got your feet wet with R and Machine Learning.
-How can you apply what you’ve learned here to your strong data pipeline and analytic skills in ACL Analytics (or better yet, ACL Analytics Exchange)?
+How can you apply what you’ve learned in R to your strong analytic and data pipeline skills in ACL Analytics (or better yet, ACL Analytics Exchange)?

-We’re going to use to use ACL to **deploy** our model into production.
-This means that we’ve already trained a machine learning model we are happy with, to make predictions on incoming data.
+We’re going to use to use ACL Analytics to **deploy** our model into production.
+This means that we have already trained a machine learning model we are happy with, to make predictions on incoming data.

 **Why is this important?** You may be working with Data Scientists who can ‘train’ models for you but need to run it in your own ACL Analytics environment.
 You can take a trained model and call it directly from ACL, while leveraging the expertise that comes from your data scientist.
 You can then incorporate your own standard audit routines for follow-up and testing, without needing to worry about leaving your audit platform.